 Add a boo-tiful accent to your Halloween front porch with this fun and simple DIY Halloween doormat.
-Download and print our free Halloween stencil (did we mention it's free?), then paint the jack-o'-lantern design onto your doormat with a foam brush.
+Download and print our free Halloween stencil, then paint the jack-o'-lantern design onto your doormat with a foam brush.
 Personalize this playful craft by mixing up the colors or adding bright fall leaves along the edges.
 This cute pumpkin doormat will have you, your guests, the mail carrier, trick-or-treaters, even local headless horsemen smiling.

 DIY Constellation Pumpkin

 This adorable Halloween pumpkin design is written in the stars.
 Our drilled pumpkin sparkles thanks to a pop of dark paint and your favorite constellation pattern.
 Add your zodiac sign to this astrological craft or follow our free galaxy pumpkin tutorial to see the Big Dipper shining bright on Halloween night.
 You can easily adapt this design to include make-believe constellations like a bat, ghost, or witch's hat.